Disappearance of Lars Mittank: Background of Lars Mittank

-Unusual behavior and disappearance
+Unusual behaviour and disappearance

-On 30 June 2014, 28-year-old Mittank traveled with five of his friends to Varna, Bulgaria.
+On 30 June 2014, 28-year-old Mittank travelled with five of his friends to Varna, Bulgaria.
 It was his first journey outside of Germany.
 The group was on holiday at the Golden Sands, a popular seaside resort just outside of the city of Varna.
-"The week went by really fast", said Paul Rohmann, one of Mittank's friends, in 2016 on German television.
-"We relaxed on the beach, swam in the pool, played football, and went clubbing.
+"The week went by really fast", said Paul Rohmann, one of Mittank's friends, on German television in 2016.
+"We relaxed on the beach, swam in the pool, played football, went clubbing.
 He was relaxed.
 He was in a good mood."
-Another friend, Tim Schuldt, said that Mittank did not eat much and that he would have only a small bowl of soup or a small salad at a time.
-His friends reported no additional abnormal behavior by Mittank until the final part of the trip.
+Another friend, Tim Schuldt, said that Mittank did not eat much, and that he would have only a small bowl of soup or a small salad at a time.
+His friends reported no additional abnormal behaviour by Mittank until the final part of the trip.

 On 6 July 2014, the day before they were supposed to return home, Mittank and his companions were at a bar in town, and Mittank got into a disagreement with some other German nationals over football.
 Mittank, a fan of the football club SV Werder Bremen, had differences with fans of FC Bayern Munich.
 He then parted from his friends outside a restaurant after leaving the bar, and disappeared for the rest of the night.
-Mittank turned up at the resort the following morning and told his friends he was beaten up by four men hired by the group in the bar, whom he had disagreed with the night before.
+Mittank turned up at the resort the following morning and told his friends he was beaten up by four men hired by the group in the bar whom he disagreed with the night before.
 The fight resulted in Mittank suffering an injured jaw and a ruptured eardrum.
 He went and saw a doctor who advised him not to fly due to his injury, and prescribed the antibiotic Cefprozil (500 mg).
 Mittank's friends wanted to stay with him, but he insisted he was fine on his own, and told them to follow the original travel plan and fly home on 7 July, which they did.